apache/spark/docs/streaming-kinesis.md

 <li>When running **locally**, the example automatically determines the number of threads and KinesisReceivers to spin up based on the number of shards configured for the stream.
 Therefore, **local[n]** is not needed when starting the example as with other streaming examples.</li>
 <li>While this example could use a single KinesisReceiver which spins up multiple KinesisRecordProcessor threads to process multiple shards, I wanted to demonstrate unioning multiple KinesisReceivers as a single DStream.
 (It's a bit confusing in local mode.)</li>
 <li>**KinesisWordCountProducerASL** is provided to generate random records into the Kinesis stream for testing.</li>
-<li>Spark checkpointing is disabled for simplicity.
-This means that the example will not recover from a Spark driver failure.</li>
+<li>The example has been configured to immediately replicate incoming stream data to another node by using (StorageLevel.MEMORY_AND_DISK_2)
+<li>Spark checkpointing is disabled because the example does not use any stateful or window-based DStream operations such as updateStateByKey and reduceByWindow.
+If those operations are introduced, you would need to enable checkpointing or risk losing data in the case of a failure.</li>
 <li>Kinesis checkpointing is enabled.
-This means that the example will recover from a failure.</li>
+This means that the example will recover from a Kinesis failure.</li>
-<li>The example uses InitialPositionInStream.LATEST strategy to pull from the latest tip of the stream if no checkpoint info exists.</li>
+<li>The example uses InitialPositionInStream.LATEST strategy to pull from the latest tip of the stream if no Kinesis checkpoint info exists.</li>
-<li>The example has been configured to immediately replicate incoming stream data to another node by using (StorageLevel.MEMORY_AND_DISK_2)
 <li>In our example, **KinesisWordCount** is the Kinesis application name for both the Scala and Java versions.
 The use of this application name is described next.</li>

 ###Deployment and Runtime